-When wearing masks, you can unlock your iPhone with Apple Watch
+You can use your Apple Watch to unlock your iPhone in certain conditions

+Apple added a feature in iOS 14.5 and later that lets you unlock your iPhone when Face ID just isn't an option.
+That's right — you can use your favorite Apple Watch, such as the Apple Watch Series 7, to unlock your iPhone when your face is covered up, or other situations where Face ID just doesn't work well enough.

+Here's how to unlock your iPhone with your Apple Watch.
+And if you want this on your best Mac too, make sure to check out our guide on how to enable Auto Unlock on your Mac and Apple Watch.

-Unlock iPhone with Apple Watch
+How to unlock your iPhone with your Apple Watch

-While the iPhone 12 series might be some of the best iPhones to date, in this time when many of us are still wearing masks, the Face ID biometric system has often proven more of a hindrance than a help.
-That's why, in the recently introduced iOS 14.5 developer beta, Apple has introduced "Unlock with Apple Watch."
+While the iPhone 13 series might be some of the best iPhones to date, in this time when many of us are still wearing masks, the Face ID biometric system has often proven more of a hindrance than a help.
+Apple has introduced "Unlock with Apple Watch."
 The feature lets your Apple Watch automatically unlock your iPhone when certain conditions are met, including:

 - Face ID on your iPhone detects that you are wearing a mask